 Many boys are born with a tight or excessively long foreskin.
 Phimosis occurs when the foreskin is long and tight such that it cannot be pulled back to expose the head (glans) of the penis.
 This can lead to itch, infection (balanitis) and pain / tears during sex.
 Circumcision is a procedure to remove this excess foreskin.

 Balanitis from phimosis

 How it is done

 It is done under general anaesthesia as a day surgery and takes 30 minutes.
 The excess foreskin is cut off and the edges stitched with sutures that subsequently dissolve.
 The carbon dioxide laser can also be used, but it is more costly and slower to do.

-- wound infection rate < 5%
+- wound infection (< 5% occurrence)